MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-image17.png "Image 17")

-## Step Four: Validating your merge
-Couple of options are available for you to validate the quality of your merge processess. -> complete!

 ## Next Step
 **Congratulations!** You have completed both the **Data Manager** and the **Configure Data** phases.
 Now you are ready to unlock unique insights on your customers via the **Segmentation**, **Connectors** sections as well as the **APIs** section if you are a technical user.
 Note that **Segmentation** will equip you with aggregate-level insights, while **Connectors** will enable you to unlock insights on specific customers.